Why vision is the future for mobile robotics

 Bringing Visual SLAM to the market with Alphasense Position

-Earlier this year, we brought our Sevensense 3D VSLAM technology to the market in the form of Alphasense Position, the first industrial-grade multi-camera solution for plug and play visual SLAM.
+We brought the Sevensense 3D VSLAM technology to the market in the form of Alphasense Position, the first industrial-grade multi-camera solution for plug and play visual SLAM.
 Designed to bring VSLAM technology to any type of mobile ground vehicle, Alphasense Position offers full 3D mapping and pose output, enabling robots to navigate on uneven terrain, ramps, and multiple floors.

 The solution delivers centimeter-level positioning accuracy even in the most challenging environments, such as large open spaces or long, featureless corridors, without requiring any external infrastructure.
 Designed for indoor and outdoor operation, its high-quality cameras ensure reliable performance in all lighting and weather conditions.